wk8481/PhygitalApp/README.md

 - Implement your Domain Model as classes.
 - Include Hibernate specifics, especially relationships.
 - Create static HTML pages using Bootstrap 5.

+## Changes since deadline
+### CI/CD

+- Deploy pipeline starts the VM, the GCloud SQL instance, retrieves the jar and starts the application.
+- Destroy stops the application, VM and the GCloud SQL instance.

 ---